matej-zajacik/witchslayer-novel/RawWitchslayerNovel.md

 After my first kill, I felt empowered.
 But that feeling was shattering quickly, as the stand-off continued.
 The kins, nervous, jerking, poised to attack any moment.
 And then, they did!
 The big one led the charge!

 Instincts took over.
 I watched myself sprinting away, as if in a dream.
 No control.
 No feelings.
 Just action.
 Instincts are nice, but they don't make you a superhuman sprinter.
 The brutes quickly caught up, lunging at my back.
-I turned around and slashed the dagger across.
+I turned around and swept the dagger across.
 The poor whelp, the one most eager to taste my flesh, or the fastest of them all, got cut on the nose.
 A bad, deep gush, bursting with blood.
 It rolled to the side, whining, and lost interest in me in an instant.

 Another one grabbed a hold of my right hand.
 That was bad.
 Because that's where the dagger was.
 I tried to shake the kin off with all my strength and added fury to the mix.
-Before I could get anywhere with that endeavour, the big one jumped my chest, sending me tumbling on the cobblestones.
+Before I could get anywhere with that endeavor, the big one jumped my chest, sending me tumbling on the cobblestones.
 I still managed to put the blade into the other hand, and stabbed the grabber two or three times, all the while shielding my face from the grimy fangs of the big fiend.
 I felt a third dog furiously biting my right feet and leg.
 Then another one, from behind, trying to join the chieftain in the feast, with my facial features on the menu.
 Struggling hard, and even harder...
 No, struggling hardcore!
 That's the word.
 Struggling hardcore, I kept stabbing, shoving, kicking, and punching anything I could.
 I didn't know such a fighting spirit was in me.
 So much power and determination to live.
 Well, I guess we all fight like lions when the end is near.

 And yes, it was near.
 No matter how ferocious, I was simply being overpowered.
-My father would kill me if I died there.
+My father would have killed me if I died there.
 Like that!
 In the jaws of rabid dogs.
 I realized then that there was nothing noble in death, nothing poetic.
 It's just you getting your ass kicked.
 And then it's over.

 My strength began to fade out, I no longer could hold the mongrel out of my face and shrug off the others.
 As moments passed, I succumbed to the bites and rips.
 But...